QKEY-FOUNDER/quantumkey-protocol/docs/WHITEPAPER.md

 QuantumKey positions itself as a semantic foundation for the digital era, enabling humans and intelligent systems to coexist through aligned, transparent, verifiable meaning.

 ---

+All technical terms used in this document follow the canonical definitions specified in Appendix B (Vocabulary).

+---